 Elaine Louise Ernewein, 71, passed away on March 6, 2018 in Garden City, Michigan.
 Elaine was born to George and Lillian Ernewein shortly after her father returned from service in World War II as a wounded veteran.
-Elaine was an only child and had graduated from high school while living in Detroit.
+Elaine was an only child and had graduated from Frank Cody High School in 1964 and received a Bachelor of Business Administration Degree in Accounting – Data Processing from The Detroit College of Business in 1984.
 She enjoyed a long, 32+ year career at Ford Motor Company before comfortably retiring.
 Elaine was united in Holy Union with Philip Niemann in 2015 at Unity of Livonia.

 As a child growing up Elaine loved her dolls and kept them her entire life.
 She and her family spent much time with her grandparents Fred and Rose Haskel and Uncle Bill and Aunt Rosemary Vernier with the boy cousins at Lakeville Lake.
 As a young adult she developed a confidence in succeeding in life, while always maintaining a priority of looking after her parents as they grew older.

 Elaine and her parents, while each was alive, had two favorite Michigan destinations a year.
 In the summer, they would travel to Copper Harbor and enjoy all the scenery and little stops along the way that the Upper Peninsula has to offer.
 In the winter, they would come to Grayling and enjoy Christmas with the Haskel family.
 Presents and lots of cookies would always accompany the Erneweins as they played Santa Claus every year to the Haskel children, grandchildren, and eventually great grandchildren.
 Elaine also enjoyed a few enjoyable and relaxing vacations with friends to far away locations during her ambitious years.